Toddlers can be some of the most fun and challenging years of your baby’s life.

-Our toddlers are learning more every day, so dads must spend time teaching them.
+Our toddlers learn more every day, so dads must spend time teaching them.
 Starting from a young age can help model positive behaviors.

-Boys can learn how to be a man from their dads, while girls can learn how to be treated from their dads – and so much more.
+Boys can learn how to be a man from their dads.
+In contrast, girls can learn how to be treated by their dads – and so much more.

-As you are teaching your toddler, it is essential to remember their capabilities and be patient with them.
-As you teach them skills to be more independent, like making their beds, choosing their clothing, or completing some chores, it is essential to resist the urge to fix.
+As you teach your toddler, it is essential to remember their capabilities and be patient with them.
+However, as you teach them skills to be more independent, like making their beds, choosing their clothing, or completing some chores, it is essential to resist the urge to fix.